- Course Number:

 Course DescriptionIntroduces manual transmissions/transaxles, the study of power flow and diagnosis of manual transmission systems.
-Lecture and lab work includes proper repair procedures, component identification and service procedures performed on school owned vehicles and components.
+Includes proper repair procedures, component identification and service procedures performed on school owned vehicles and components.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description

 The broader purpose of this course is to provide students, at the beginning of their first year in the automotive program, with authentic experience in basic industry skills and concepts, to ensure their success in later courses and on-the-job.
-These skills include tool use, fastener tightening, and ASE (automotive service excellence) style test taking; professionalism and responsible customer service.
+These skills include tool use, fastener tightening, ASE (Automotive Service Excellence) style test taking, professionalism and responsible customer service.

 Course material will be presented in a lecture/laboratory format and include videos, handouts and hands-on lab experience in the shop on cars donated by General Motors, Nissan, Ford, Chrysler, Toyota and Honda.
 Students are required to read assigned materials, take notes and be responsible for the information in the textbooks and lab manuals.
-Computers with Mitchell On-Demand publications are located in each of the work areas throughout the automotive labs.
+Computers with Mitchell ProDemand and All Data subscriptions are located in each of the work areas throughout the automotive labs.